project-fifo/docs/jingles/machines.rst

 .. image:: /_static/images/jingles/machines12.png

 In the **Note** tab you to record notes or details related to the machine.
 This can be any information that you deem useful and would like to remember.
 To create a note simply click on the **+** button and type your note into the popup dialogue and then click ok to create the note.
 Each individual note is time stamped so you know when it was created.
-To delete a note, simply click on the **X** icon in the top right hand corner of the note.
+To delete a note, simply click on the |delete note button| icon in the top right hand corner of the note.

+.. |delete note button| image:: /_static/images/jingles/machines-notes-destroy.png